zhanh-he/midi-velocity-colorizer/README.md

 PyTorch implementation for filling MIDI velocities from given MIDI notes.
 The model is an U-Net image colorizor &amp; trained on expert piano performances from the Piano-e-Competition (MAESTRO dataset).

 This repo provides supplementary materials for our paper:
-**"MIDI Velocity Prediction using U-Net Image Colorizer"** submitted to CMMR2025.
+**"Filling MIDI Velocity using U-Net Image Colorizer"** submitted to CMMR2025.

 ## 📁 Code Contents
 - `train.py` — model training entry point